Printingium/SB2040/README.md

 - Solder your fans and LED's to the face plate board.

 - If you are using the Omron probe, plug it in before screwing the board to the tool head.
 It's an impossible fit otherwise.
+	(Note: you may want to use the LDO kit toolhead board prints as they set the board back a bit which can make this a little easier)

 ## Now onto the fun stuff: